Seine fishing

 Seining for fish in a river.

 An illustration of a basic seine net.

 Seine fishing (or seine-haul fishing; /seɪn/ SAYN-') is a method of fishing that employs a surrounding net, called a seine, that hangs vertically in the water with its bottom edge held down by weights and its top edge buoyed by floats.
 Seine nets can be deployed from the shore as a beach seine, or from a boat.

 Boats deploying seine nets are known as seiners.
 Two main types of seine net are deployed from seiners: purse seines and Danish seines.
 A seine differs from a gillnet, in that a seine encloses fish, where a gillnet directly snares fish.

 Etymology

-The word seine has its origins in the Old English segne, which entered the language via Latin sagena, from the original Greek σαγήνη sagēnē (a drag-net).
+The word seine has its origins in the Old English segne, which entered the language via Latin sagena, from the original σαγήνη sagēnē (a drag-net).

 History

 Seines have been used widely in the past, including by Stone Age societies.
 For example, the Māori used large canoes to deploy seine nets which could be over a kilometer long.
 The nets were woven from green flax, with stone weights and light wood or gourd floats, and could require hundreds of men to haul.